THipster/THipster-cli/CONTRIBUTING.md

 Provide more context by answering these questions:

-* **Did the problem start happening recently** (e.g. after updating to a new version of THipster) or was this always a problem?
+* **Did the problem start happening recently** (e.g. after updating to a new version of THipster-cli) or was this always a problem?
-* If the problem started happening recently, **can you reproduce the problem in an older version of THipster?** What's the most recent version in which the problem doesn't happen?
-You can download older versions of THipster from [the releases page](https://github.com/THipster/THipster-cli/releases).
+* If the problem started happening recently, **can you reproduce the problem in an older version of the package?** What's the most recent version in which the problem doesn't happen?
+You can download older versions of THipster-cli from [the releases page](https://github.com/THipster/THipster-cli/releases) on GitHub or by using `pip install thipstercli==<version>`.
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.

 Include details about your configuration and environment:

-* **Which version of THipster are you using?** You can get the exact version by running `thipster -v` in your terminal
+* **Which version of THipster-cli and THipster are you using?** You can get the exact versions by running `thipster version -t` in your terminal
 * **What's the name and version of the OS you're using**?
 * **What's the specific version of Python you are using?**
 * **Which pip packages have you installed?**
-* **Are you running THipster in a virtual machine?** If so, which VM software are you using and which operating systems and versions are used for the host and the guest?
+* **Are you running THipster-cli in a virtual machine?** If so, which VM software are you using and which operating systems and versions are used for the host and the guest?

 ### Suggesting Enhancements
 #### How to Submit A Good Enhancement Suggestion